Ipstenu/recently-registered/readme.txt

 = Why doesn't it show registration time on Multisite? =

 Because Multisite doesn't show that by default.
 If you set the request mode from list to excerpt, it'll show the time.
 It's a bit of a complicated way around it, but [this stackexchange thread explains it in detail](http://wordpress.stackexchange.com/questions/34956/set-default-listing-view-in-admin).

+= Why does it show the registration date/time as 'Unknown'? =

+That means the values in the database are set to pre 1970 or post 'now' (whenever now is).
+Basically it had an invalid date.

 = Does this work on BuddyPress? =